OpenZeppelin/rust-contracts-stylus/README.md

 ```

 We recommend pinning to a specific version -- expect rapid iteration.
 Also note
-that the library's crate name has yet to be decided.
+that the library's name has yet to be decided.

-You can then use one of our pre-defined implementations by importing them:
+Once defined as a dependency, use one of our pre-defined implementations by
+importing them:

 ```rust,ignore
 use contracts::erc20::ERC20;